winitzki/scall/tutorial/programming_dhall.md

 let _ = (unpackP ExistsP packP) : ExistsP → ExistsP
 ```

-The identity law says that this function must be the _identity function_ of type `ExistsP → ExistsP`.
+The identity law says that this function is the _identity function_ of type `ExistsP → ExistsP`.

-We can also write this law as an equation for a value `ep`:
+Heuristically, for any `ep : ExistsP`, the expression `unpackP ExistsP packP ep` first unpacks the value `ep` and then immediately "packs" it back.
+We might reasonably expect that `ep` remains unchanged under those operations.
+The identity law of `pack` makes that intuition precise:

 ```dhall
 let ep : ExistsP = ???  -- Create any value of type ExistsP.
 Then: